justin-calleja/Gut-wiki/Doubles.md

 # There is one <u>VERY</u> important caveat.
 Only methods that have been defined in the script you pass in OR methods that have been defined in parent scripts get the empty implementation in the double.
 Methods defined in any built-in Godot class do not get overridden __unless__ the script (or parent script(s)) have them implemented.

-This will hopefully change in the future, but it's probably going to take a lot of trial and error...so no promises on when.
+This is in the process of being changed but it is not fully implemented yet.
+See the section on Double Strategies.

 For example, given the following script at location `res://example.gd`
 ``` python